Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Results

-[P1 explains the correct notation in PHP.
-P3 implements the for-loop where each element in the result of the serialize function is compared to its corresponding part in the map using \mbox{assertSame}.
+[\emph{CTeach} P1 explains the correct notation in PHP.
+P3 implements the for-loop where each element in the result of the serialize function is compared to its corresponding part in the map using \mbox{\texttt{assertSame}}.
 P3 reruns the test.
-It fails now.]
+It fails.] \DCode{letting\_mistakes\_happen}